RED STRING BY YOSHIKATSU FUJII

 "The human heart is a muscular organ.
 Yoshikatsu Fujii’s Red String is an exquisite book.

 From cover to content, the dual nature of love and family is beautifully and brilliantly explored.
 Fujii’s depiction of divorce is compellingly original in its design, composition, and voice...This remarkable work demonstrates a rare, seamless integrity where the physical form perfectly mirrors the emotional tone, each serving the other.
 A harmonic study of dissonance."

 - John Phelan, collector

 - 沈昭良 Shen Chao-Liang, Photographer

-A "beautifully crafted book that articulates the breakdown of a through archival imagery," The Red String is a reflection on the emotional bonds, promises, and truths that are bound up at the crux of any human relationship.
+A "beautifully crafted book that articulates the breakdown of a family marriage through archival imagery," The Red String is a reflection on the emotional bonds, promises, and truths that are bound up at the crux of any human relationship.